hwpplayer1/c-course/resources.md

 # Resources

-* Beginning C which is written by Ivar Horton
+* Beginning C which is written by Ivor Horton